 The administrator can specify alarm actions that will take when network failure is detected.
 All options are listed as follows.

-- Enable Alarm Output (high/low)

-- Select the item to enable alarm relay output.
+Select the item to enable alarm relay output.

-- Send Alarm Message by FTP/E-Mail
+Send Alarm Message by FTP/E-Mail

 The administrator can select whether to send an alarm message by FTP and/or E-mail when an alarm is triggered.